Last updated on February 19th, 2024

 03. Optimize Google Analytics

 Activating Google Analytics for your website is an excellent way to track the website performance and improve on pages that seem to have visitors dropping off from the page.
 Google Analytics is a crucial tool in studying your website performance and diving deep into evaluating your website performance.
-You can also analyse the performance of your blogs submitted to article directories such as Endeavour Articles.

 It also helps you read and track the individual page speed, enabling you to have a better understanding of necessary areas of improvement and execute them to improve performance.